- Number of students per year: six

 Computer Science is concerned with the study of how information and data can be manipulated and computed.
 It increasingly underpins many other disciplines.

-The Computer Laboratory in the University of Cambridge has an excellent track record in attracting some of the best students nationally and internationally.
+The Department of Computer Science and Technology in the University of Cambridge has an excellent track record in attracting some of the best students nationally and internationally.

-Jesus College has taught many students since the Computer Laboratory was founded.
-We have two Computer Science Fellows who share the role of Director of Studies over the four years of the course, arranging supervisors who include Jesus graduate students.
+Jesus College has taught many students since the Department was founded.
+We have one Computer Science Fellow, one Emeritus Fellow and one Bye-Fellow who share the role of Director of Studies over the four years of the course, arranging supervisors who include Jesus postgraduate students.

 Former Jesus Computer Science students are now working for world leading computing organisations such as Google, Microsoft, and Facebook, as well as universities, financial enterprises, and startups.

-Please see the Computer Laboratory web pages for more details about the Computer Science course.
+Please see the Department of Computer Science and Technology web page for more details about the Computer Science course.

 Our typical conditional offer is two A* grades at A-Level, or equivalent.
 If you are studying four relevant A-Levels you may be asked for A*A*AA.
 You don't need to take a Sixth Term Examination Paper (STEP) or Advanced Extension Awards (AEA).